Previous

 Print

-Learn more about a new study published in the journal Cell Metabolism suggests that fasting and exercise can help reduce liver fat.
+Learn more about a study published in the journal Cell Metabolism that suggests fasting and exercise can help reduce liver fat.

 While a higher level of liver fat may not cause issues for some people, in others, it can lead to damage to this essential organ.
 (1) What can you do to reduce your liver fat levels, potentially protecting it from harm?
 According to one study, combining intermittent fasting with aerobic exercise may help.